 At the end of 2016, the Cloud Foundry Services API became the Open Service Broker API, an open source project under the guidance of the Cloud Foundry Foundation.
-A new project management committee was formed and the community began to grow immediately, bringing in contributors from Pivotal, Google, IBM, RedHat, SAP and many other cloud-native companies.
+A new project management committee was formed and the community began to grow immediately, bringing in contributors from VMware, Google, IBM, RedHat, SAP and many other cloud-native companies.

 The Open Service Broker API is what ISVs and SaaS vendors use to deliver services to applications and containers running in cloud-native platforms such as Cloud Foundry, OpenShift and Kubernetes.